BBC boss resigns over Boris Johnson loan - ExBulletin

 BBC boss resigns over Boris Johnson loan

-LONDON: The BBC chairman announced his resignation on Friday (April 28) after his involvement in a loan deal for then British Prime Minister Boris Johnson raised questions about the broadcaster’s vaunted impartiality.
+The BBC chairman announced his resignation on Friday after his involvement in a loan deal for then British Prime Minister Boris Johnson raised questions about the broadcaster’s vaunted impartiality.

 However, Sharp’s past close ties to the Tories had already sparked an embarrassing controversy for the broadcaster and the government.